vpng2019/vpng2019/README.md

 ---

-## Beyond Technology
+## ✨ Personal Interests

-Outside of work, I enjoy exploring new places, learning new languages, and spending time outdoors.
+Outside of work, I enjoy **cycling, learning Dutch, travelling, and exploring new places**.

-**Cycling** — I enjoy riding my bicycle in my free time and discovering new routes.
+**🚴 Cycling** — Riding my bicycle in my free time and discovering new routes.

-**Learning Dutch** — I enjoy learning languages and am currently learning Dutch in my free time.
-It has been a rewarding way to discover a new language and connect more closely with the culture.
+**🇳🇱 Learning Dutch** — Currently learning Dutch and enjoying the opportunity to connect with the language and culture.

 > **Ik leer Nederlands en ik spreek een beetje Nederlands.**

-**Travel** — I enjoy travelling and exploring new places.
-Having spent time in Europe, I have travelled extensively across **Belgium, the Netherlands, and Germany**, discovering new cities, landmarks, and different local cultures.
+**✈️ Travel** — I enjoy travelling and exploring new places, having travelled across **Belgium, the Netherlands, and Germany** and experienced different cities and cultures.

 ---